 Taking on the dual task of working and homeschooling seems to be a growing trend.

-I have been a work-at-home, homeschooling momma for over twenty years, with differing schedules depending on the age of our children.
-If there’s one thing I’ve learned over the past two plus decades, it’s that a solid schedule is absolutely critical to the success of a work-at-home homeschooling mom!
+I have been a work-at-home, homeschooling momma for over twenty years.
+The details of what that looked like changed over the years, depending on the ages of my children.
+But if there’s one thing I’ve learned over the past two plus decades, it’s that solid time management is absolutely critical to the success of a working and homeschooling mom!

-10 Ingredients for a Solid Work-at-Home Schedule
+10 Ingredients for Creating a Solid Rhythm of Working and Homeschooling

-The day-to-day implementation (your planning checklist) and organization of a work-at-home schedule will look different from person to person.
+The day-to-day implementation (your planning checklist) and organization of a work/school schedule will look different from person to person.
 Where and how you manage your workspace and homeschool resources, what kind of checklists you create, and more will depend on your specific personality.
-But, there’s also a level at which you have to structure your life in order to make space for scheduling, planning, and organizing the smaller details.
-Here is a checklist of my top 10 ingredients for structuring my life and keeping my sanity while trying to be a super hero mom.

-- Involve the Family: Post the schedule on the refrigerator or online.Keeping the family up to date on your work and school load will help keep communication lines open.
+- Involve the Family: Be transparent about what you need in order to make everything work together.
+Visibly post family routines, schedules, chores, and anything else that needs to be coordinated.Keeping the family up to date on your work and school load will help keep communication lines open.
 It also is encouraging when your children recognize your work and do special things to show appreciation.

 - Double Time: Take at least one twenty minute break each day.
 This can quickly result in a second wind that allows for almost double the work.
 My favorite break-time activities are reading, power napping, or drinking coffee!

-- Maintain Self Care: Working out, drinking water, eating healthy, and limiting my chocolate intake helps regulate my waistline and my mental health!As you build your schedule, make sure to include a time for self care and specific plans to accomplish it.
+- Maintain Self Care: Working out, drinking water, eating healthy, and limiting my chocolate intake helps regulate my waistline and my mental health!As you build your schedule, make sure to include a time for self care and make specific plans to accomplish it.
 And remember that self care is not time for random indulgence.
-Instead, it is specifically time to keep yourself healthy and nourished so that you can keep up with the full plate that working from home inevitably hands you.
+Instead, it is specifically time to keep yourself healthy and nourished so that you can keep up with the full plate that working inevitably hands you.